plone-ve/beyondskins.plonesymposium.site/README.txt

 Requirements
 ============

-- From the Plone 4.2.x To the Plone 4.3 latest versión (https://plone.org/download)
+- From the Plone 4.2.x To the Plone 4.3 latest version (https://plone.org/download)
 - The ``plone.app.theming`` and ``plone.app.themingplugins`` packages (*will be installed as a dependency of this package*)